SamHarris2020/quotes/index.md

 When they discover the center of the universe, a lot of people will be disappointed to discover they are not it.    _Bernard Bailey_

+If you can guess what I'm about to do, that means I've run out of imagination. _Izzet Proverb_